 There are so many amazing things to do on the waters of Key West that, rather than make you choose between them, Fury Water Adventures has packaged them together.
-The Ultimate Adventure is a spring breaker’s dream – you’ll get breakfast, lunch and a full day of snorkeling, parasailing, kayaking and jet skiing plus all you can drink!
-Just when you think it can’t get any better, we’re offering a $20 discount during March and throwing in a free Champagne Sunset Sail.
-Learn more about our spring break specials.
+The Ultimate Adventure is the most popular way to spend a day on the water – you will get breakfast and lunch to go with a full day of snorkeling, parasailing, banana boat ride, jet skiing as well as experiencing Florida’s only state-certified inflatable & most expansive water park!
+Learn more about our spring specials.

 Explore the Secret Gardens of Key West